 These modules allow for logic such as a "fee-on-follow" or even a "subscription" mechanism -- and frankly, basically anything else you can think up!

 Custom rule sets can be built for reference modules--for example, you may want to allow only specific Follower NFT ID holders to comment and follow.
-In addition, reference modules include separate functions for validating mirrors and comments, so the rules can be different for each!
+In addition, reference modules include separate functions for validating mirrors, quotes and comments, so the rules can be different for each!
 (With the limitation that the functions are called on the same contract.)

 Alright, now that you're at least vaguely familiar with how modules work throughout the protocol, it's time to hit the ground running and build your own module!